variant-inc/actions-octopus/README.md

 - Condition (String) The condition associated with this deployment action.
 - Environments (List of String) The environments within which this deployment action will run.
 - ExcludedEnvironments (List of String) The environments that this step will be skipped in
-- Packages (List) The package assocated with this action. (see below for nested schema)
+- Packages (List) The package associated with this action. (see below for nested schema)
 - Properties (Map of String) The properties associated with this deployment action

   Example keys